Robert Kraus: Honors and reception

 Reviewers from the New York Times praise Kraus’ simple but meaningful style and tone.
 In regards to his book “Old-Fashioned Raggedy Ann & Andy ABC Book,” illustrated by Johnny Gruelle, they write “Evoking nostalgia, this simple--yet elegant--dictionary is based on the-way-it-used-to-be stylized illustrations and delightful rhymes.”
 His stories, Whose Mouse Are You?, Milton the Early Riser, and Owliver were named notable children’s books by the American Library Association.
 His book Herman the Helper was a Trade Book Award Winner and appeared on the Horn Book Honor List.
 In the more visible public domain, his story Leo the Late Bloomer was read on national television by former First Lady Barbara Bush during her campaign to promote children’s literacy.
 A collection of his manuscripts are stored and preserved at Syracuse University.

-End of life
+Death

 Kraus died of heart failure in a nursing home in 2001 in Kent, Connecticut.
 He is buried at Fairlawn Cemetery in Ridgefield, Connecticut, and etched on his gravestone is an image of a spider, a character from one of his books.
 He is survived by his wife of more than 50 years, the former Pamela Vivienne Evan-Wong, of Georgetown, British Guiana, a fellow student at the New York Art Students' League, and by their two sons, Bruce and Bill and four grandchildren Parker, Jack, Margaret and Vivienne.